 BIOL 4402L - Techniques of Research in Biology

 Theory and practice of various modern biological research techniques.
 Modular, team-taught.
 May be repeated once for credit.
-Prerequisite: Junior standing in Biology and BIOL 1240.
+Prerequisite(s): Junior or senior standing and BIOL 1240 with a grade of "C" or better.
 (2)